← All case studies

 The platform runs as one FastAPI service on Render.
 It serves the API and the React dashboard from the same origin so there’s no CORS surface and no second host to maintain.
 APScheduler runs the cron jobs in-process.
 Supabase Postgres holds everything, with pgvector for embeddings and row-level security for access control.

-Two things matter most in the build.
+Three things matter most in the build.

 The agentic scraper.
 Traditional scrapers are scripted.
 They break when a source changes layout.
 This one isn’t.
 The agent has a small toolset (apify_actor.run, http_get, parse_article, store, mark_source_failed) and plans its own sequence using Claude’s tool-use API.
 When a source fails, the agent picks a different tool and tries again.
 When it can’t recover, it flags the source for review.
 No human babysits the scrape.